martins-jean/Event-Driven-Serverless-ETL-in-AWS/README.md

   - Under Destination, choose Lambda function. <br>
   - Select the "start_workflow_function" from the dropdown menu. <br>
   - Save the changes and finish this step.
-Click "Connect to Database" and use the following configurations:
 </details>

 <details>